Silvery vs Bubble Tea

 Layout

-This is the most significant difference between the two frameworks.
+This is the most significant architectural difference.

 Bubble Tea has no layout engine.
 You build layouts by joining strings with Lip Gloss: